-An IRB Analyst shall review all submissions and may request additional information or clarification from the PI.
+An IRB analyst shall review all submissions and may request additional information or clarification from the PI.
 The PI and/or their faculty supervisor (if appropriate) will be informed of any perceived issues that will need to be rectified prior to bringing the application forward to the IRB for review.
-The Analyst will make an initial recommendation for the level of review for the submission.
+If any proposed study or research activity involves the use, disclosure, or creation of PHI, the analyst will submit the proposal to the Privacy Subcommittee for review and approval.
+The analyst will make an initial recommendation for the level of review for the submission.